jgvaraujo/ml-deployment-gke/README.md

 cd endpoint && source endpoint-config.sh && cd ..
 ```

 This command will take 2-3 minutes to run.
-Ignore the warnings.
+You can safely ignore the warnings about the paths in the `openapi.yaml` file not requiring an API key (4th paragraph in [here](https://cloud.google.com/endpoints/docs/openapi/get-started-kubernetes-engine#api_configure)).

 ### Step 5: Create a simple cluster